Origin of radio polarization in pulsar polar caps: Results

-In the intensity profiles, the Stokes parameter~$I$ forms one or two peaks in flux density.
-The polarization degree (PD) is estimated as the trajectory-averaged ratio of the polarized fraction to the total flux $I$.
+There are one or two peaks in the intensity profiles of the Stokes parameter~$I$.
+The polarization degree (PD) is estimated as the trajectory-averaged ratio of the polarized fraction to the total flux $I$,